If you are facing issues printing single-side or double-side on Mac, see Unable to print double-side or single-side in Acrobat on Mac

 If you can't see the Print and Cancel buttons, your monitor is set to a low screen resolution.
-Acrobat and Reader weren't designed for low-resolution displays (the minimum recommended is 1024 x 768).
+Acrobat and Acrobat Reader are not designed for low-resolution displays (the minimum recommended is 1024 x 768).
 However, you can work around this limitation.
-Do any of the following to print your document:
+Do one of the followings to print your document:

 - Press Enter or Return.

 - If a scroll bar appears on the right of the dialog box, drag the slider down to access the buttons.

 (Windows) On some monitors, the Windows taskbar covers the Print button.
 You can hide the taskbar so it appears only when you mouse to the bottom of the screen.
 Right-click the taskbar and choose Properties.
 In the Properties dialog box, select Auto-hide the Taskbar, then click OK.

 You can print double-sided if your printer supports double-sided (duplex printing) feature.

 Note: Double-sided printing is also called duplex, back to back, front and back, or two-sided printing.

 The printer driver controls the options, not Adobe Acrobat or Adobe Reader.
 Check your printer documentation to see what features your printer supports.